 By understanding how and why brain injuries occur, we are better able to demonstrate and explain these principles to juries which enables us to secure the monetary compensation that will ultimately fund our clients’ recovery efforts.
-As advocates for brain injured clients, we recognize the necessity for high quality medical care and understand that effective modern treatment innovations require serious financial commitment.
+As advocates for brain injured clients, we recognize the necessity for high-quality medical care and understand that effective modern treatment innovations require a serious financial commitment.

 The most common causes of TBI are:

 Brain injuries tend to be classified as either focal or diffuse.
 While focal brain injuries tend to be localized to one specific area of the brain, a diffuse injury is more widespread and is often referred to as diffuse axonal injury.
 The majority of Traumatic Brain Injuries are sustained in one of three ways:

 A penetrating head injury occurs when an object strikes the head and penetrates the skull.
 An example of a penetrating injury would be a gunshot wound.
 With penetrating head injuries, victims are prone to additional dangerous conditions like infection, intracranial pressure from swelling, blood vessel damage, and brain bleeding (hematoma).
 These types of brain injuries have the potential to cause irreparable brain damage and require immediate attention.

 A contact injury, as the name implies, occurs due to trauma to the head.
 This can occur from striking your head after a trip and fall or during contact sports.
 Even a seemingly mild jolt to the head can result in a brain injury